ValleyBell/PC98VNResearch/z_hacks/README.md

     - select "start from beginning" in the main menu
     - You can also do the search/replace process in the PC-98 emulator's RAM directly while in the main menu.
 In this case, no decryption is necessary.
   - Note: The game seems a bit buggy and corrupts the main save file after the staff roll finishes the 2nd time, making the game crash while loading the main menu.
+- Frontier
+  - jump to ending from main menu
+    - Notes:
+      - The actions are to be performed by editing the PC-98 emulator RAM while at a certain location.
+The script files (`.SO3`) are compressed, so editing them directly is harder.
+      - Playing through the intro dialogue ensures that special characters and portraits are loaded properly and show up during the Ending scenes.
+    - 遠雷ワイバーン
+      - variant 1: while at the menu selection screen (file `A0_002.SO3`), search for `A:\WB_000.SO3` and overwrite it with `A:\WB_END0.SO3` + a `00` byte
+        This will jump directly to the credits screen after confirming the character name.
+      - variant 2: while viewing the first dialogue line (file `WB_001.SO3`), search for `b:\wb_002.so3` (must be lower case) and overwrite it with `b:\wb_013.so3`
+        After the 9th intro dialogue, it will jump to the Epilogue.
+    - 快感空間「愛」
+      - variant 1: while at the menu selection screen (file `A0_002.SO3`), search for `A:\KI_000.SO3` and overwrite it with `A:\KI_END1.SO3` + a `00` byte
+        This will jump directly to the credits screen after confirming the character names.
+      - variant 2: while viewing the first dialogue line (file `WB_001.SO3`), search for `B:\KI_002.SO3` and overwrite it with `B:\KI_END0.SO3` + a `00` byte
+        After many dialogue lines, it will jump to the Ending.
+    - Ｂｌｏｏｄ　ｌｉｎｅ
+      - variant 1: while at the menu selection screen (file `A0_002.SO3`), search for `A:\BL_000.SO3` and overwrite it with `A:\BL_END.SO3`
+        This will jump to the credits screen directly.
+      - variant 2: while viewing the first dialogue line (file `BL_001.SO3`), search for `b:\bl_002.so3` and overwrite it with `b:\bl_015.so3`
+        After many dialogue lines, it will jump to one of the endings (NSFW!).
+- Irium
+  - jump to ending from main menu
+    - while on the main menu (NOT in a sub-menu like music mode), search for `A:\IRMEMO.SCC` and overwrite it with `A:\B_BOSSB.SCC` + a `00` byte
+    - then select the last entry in the menu
+    - During the ending screen, choose the option in the centre to progress.
+    - Note 1: The script file for the main menu is called `IR01.SCC`.
+But it is LZSS-compressed, so it can't be edited directly.
+    - Note 2: When jumping to the ending directly, some graphics are garbled.
+In order to avoid this, load the first scene and patch `A:\IR03.SCC` to A:\B_BOSSB.SCC` + a `00` byte
 - Kurayami
   - jump to ending from title screen
     - in `start.mdr` (decrypt by XORing with 0FFh)